varunraj3011/Epsilon--website/README.md

 Designed to provide attendees with a seamless experience to explore and participate in the symposium.

 ---
+## 👥 Team
+- Co-developed by **me and my friend ,Naveen B **.

+---

+## 🎯 Purpose
+- To officially announce that our **EEE Department is conducting a Symposium**.
+- To promote and provide details about all the events and activities.
+- To make **online registrations** easier through direct links.

+---

 ## 🚀 Features
 - Home page with symposium overview